mohaned-chraiti/IRAM/Network_Management/readme.md

 ## Description
 This dataset is used to control and monitor the performance of NG-RAN modules.
-Each cell contains a complex IQ sample for a Resource Element (RE), as used in real-time transmission.
-This dataset corresponds to the time-frequency resource map in the RAN fronthaul U-Plane for a 100 MHz 5G NR signal using 30 kHz SCS:
+Each cell contains a complex IQ sample corresponding to a Resource Element (RE), as used in real-time transmission.
+The dataset represents the time-frequency resource map in the RAN fronthaul U-plane for a 100 MHz 5G NR signal with 30 kHz subcarrier spacing (SCS).

 ## Citation
 If you find our work relevant to your research, please cite: